wicked-rainman/ESP32Dispatcher/README.md

 ```

-+ Within each dispatched function, calls can be made at suitable points to the dispatch ___expire___ method (If you don't do this, then the dispatcher will let the function run to completion).
+Within each dispatched function, calls can be made at suitable points to the dispatch ___expire___ method (If you don't do this, then the dispatcher will let the function run to completion).
 If the specified lapse time has been exceeded then this method returns a boolean which can be tested and actioned on.

-Using the main loop{} and setup{} as shown above, some simple examples using these methods are:
+Referencing the setup{} and main loop{} as above, the following code snippets show simple examples of these methods in use:

-+ **Function1** - Runs every 2 seconds.
+**Function1** - Runs every 2 seconds.
 The for{} loop will always execute for more than 5 milliseconds, so the call to ___expire()___ will return true after 5 milliseconds.
 In this instance, Function1 will return to the dispatcher.
 Two seconds later, Function1 will be executed again.
 ```
             void Function1() {
                 for(int k=0;k<5000000;k++) {